- Alice Clark Mentoring

 - dates you worked on this project.

-2. Describes in a direct and reader-friendly style what, if anything, you learned as a result of this grant activity.
+2. Describes in a direct and reader-friendly style what you learned as a result of this grant activity.

 - Refer back to your original proposal for the grant and candidly discuss whether or not your experiences matched your expectations.
 Were there disappointments?
 Unexpected gains?
 Is what you learned applicable to your students' learning at UND?
 What impact has the experience/materials/software had on your students' learning?